 The tough part about back training is that you are usually not able to look at the muscles working as you would be on chest and arm days.

 Truth is, we aren’t as good at back movements as we are at front movements because we can’t see the muscles and can’t watch them work while lifting.

 Once we learn to close our eyes and just focus on what we feel in the back, we can begin to learn how to target certain areas more effectively.

 This skill will clearly transfer to other muscle groups that could very well be on the front side of the body.

-1) they do not perform exercises that engage the said muscle group very well, if at all
+- We do not perform exercises that engage the said muscle group very well, if at all.

-Having large imbalance between muscle groups is a sure path to injury down the road.
+Having a large imbalance between muscle groups is a sure path to injury down the road.

 Thus, the actionable tips in this article will help you finally get that barn-door back and more balanced physique you’re after!

-When training any weak area/lagging muscle groups, or even just training to keep gains coming and to keep things interesting, one should focus on:
+When training any weak area or lagging muscle groups, or even just training to keep gains coming and to keep things interesting, one should focus on: